JacobPulk/art/README.md

 There is no "composition" beforehand; there is only one layer—the color for each pixel is calculated once; there is no distortion or decoration afterwards (apart from the border/glow around the edges).

-There is no drawing upon preset palettes, images, or archetypes thereof, in the code.
+There is no drawing upon preset colors, palettes, images, compositions, or archetypes thereof, in the code.
 (Of course, whatever **scheme** and **theme** you're using will narrow the range of possibilities—that's the point.)

+There is no directly encoded or guaranteed "symmetry" or "asymmetry"; they both occur naturally from combining random functions.

 There is no neural network, training data, or training or learning of any kind.
 It is not AI.